JulianNicholls/React-Native-Course/README.md

 * My rn-starter directory is more or less untouched from Stephen's zip file.
   I have started my first app in a directory called `first`.

-* I have styled the images and captions much more in the first app.
+* I have styled everything much more in the first app.

+* I have added prop types to all the screens and components, because ESLint whines about them being missing :-)

 ### Git client